Michael Massimino

 Astronaut, Columbia Professor, Media Personality, Author, and Inspiration for the Movie Gravity

-Mike Massimino, a former NASA astronaut and the first person to tweet from space, is a Professor of Mechanical Engineering at Columbia University and the Senior Advisor for Space Programs at the Intrepid Sea, Air, and Space Museum.
-He received his Bachelor of Science from Columbia and Masters of Science in both Mechanical Engineering and in Technology and Policy, as well as his PhD in Mechanical Engineering from the Massachusetts Institute of Technology.
-Michael Massimino is the real-life astronaut who inspired George Clooney’s role in the film Gravity, Michael Massimino and his crews traveled higher and faster than any other astronauts in the 21st century.
+Mike Massimino, a former NASA astronaut and the first person to tweet from space, now serves as a Professor of Mechanical Engineering at Columbia University.
+He is also the Senior Advisor for Space Programs at the Intrepid Sea, Air, and Space Museum.
+This accomplished astronaut speaker holds degrees from Columbia and MIT.
+Interestingly, he inspired George Clooney’s character in the film Gravity.
+Moreover, Massimino and his crews journeyed higher and faster than any other astronauts in the 21st century.

-After working as an engineer at IBM, NASA, and McDonnell Douglas Aerospace, along with academic appointments at both Rice University and the Georgia Institute of Technology, Mike was selected as an astronaut candidate by NASA in 1996.
-A veteran of two space flights, the fourth and fifth Hubble Space Telescope servicing missions in 2002 and 2009, Mike has many accomplishments including a team record for the number of hours spacewalking in a single space shuttle mission.
-He has also received a number of awards during his NASA career including two NASA Space Flight Medals, the NASA Distinguished Service Medal, American Astronautical Society’s 2009 Flight Achievement Award, and Star of the Italian Solidarity (Italian Knighthood).
-He is also the holder of two patents and author of many engineering research papers.
+Prior to his selection as an astronaut candidate by NASA in 1996, Mike worked as an engineer at IBM, NASA, and McDonnell Douglas Aerospace.
+Additionally, he held academic positions at Rice University and the Georgia Institute of Technology.
+A veteran of two space flights, the fourth and fifth Hubble Space Telescope servicing missions in 2002 and 2009, this experienced astronaut speaker boasts numerous achievements.
+These include a team record for the most hours spent spacewalking during a single space shuttle mission.
+Furthermore, he has received several prestigious awards during his NASA career.
+Among them are two NASA Space Flight Medals, the NASA Distinguished Service Medal, and the American Astronautical Society’s 2009 Flight Achievement Award.
+He also holds an Italian knighthood and is the author of multiple engineering research papers, in addition to holding two patents.

 Columbia